webpack/webpack.js.org/src/content/configuration/index.md

 }
 ```

-## Config generators
+## Configuration file generators

 Want to rapidly generate webpack configuration file for your project requirements with few clicks away?

 [Generate Custom Webpack Configuration](https://generatewebpackconfig.netlify.com/) is an interactive portal you can play around by selecting custom webpack configuration options tailored for your frontend project.
 It automatically generates
 a minimal webpack configuration based on your selection of loaders/plugins, etc.

-[Visual tool for creating webpack configs](https://webpack.jakoblind.no/) is an online configuration tool for creating webpack config where you can select any combination of features you need.
+[Visual tool for creating webpack configs](https://webpack.jakoblind.no/) is an online configuration tool for creating webpack configuration file where you can select any combination of features you need.
 It also generates a full example project based on your webpack configs.